-The orchards are planted on 20 acres of fertile, river bottom soil at the south side of Portage la Prairie.
-We are conveniently located at 100 Old Bridge Road within city limits.
+The orchards are planted on 20 acres of fertile, river bottom soil on the south side of Portage la Prairie.
+We are conveniently located at 100 Old Bridge Road, within city limits.
 Most of the property consists of a triangular-shaped acreage bordered by Highway 240 to the east, George Lake to the west and the Trans Canada highway to the north.
 George Lake is a part of Garrioch Creek which drains Crescent Lake into the Assiniboine River.

 (2017, July 19) Fruits of their labour.
-Winnipeg Free Press
+Joe Bryksa, Winnipeg Free Press, Winnipeg.

 (2009, July 15).
 Ronalds buy Linden’s berry farm.
-The Daily Graphic, Portage la Prairie.
+Ezra Ginsbury, Daily Graphic, Portage la Prairie.